Learn more about auto insurance discounts for medical professionals.

 Those with higher levels of education — often employed as engineers, doctors, lawyers, and Ph.D. scientists — pay less than do those in occupations requiring fewer credentials.

 California, Hawaii, Georgia, and Massachusetts do not allow the use of education level in determining car insurance rates.
 These states consider this rating practice discriminatory.
-Keep in mind, the difference in insurance pricing between education levels is usually minor.
+The difference in insurance pricing between education levels is typically negligible.
 Depending on your insurance provider, there might not even be a difference.

 As insurance is regulated on a state basis, not every company offers an occupation-based discount.
 Some popular companies do extend incentives to those in the medical field: